 Where a fixed price is not already agreed, our fees are calculated principally on the basis of the time spent dealing with your matter.
 Our fees will be charged in accordance with the hourly rate(s) of the Fee Earner(s) working on your matter.
 We charge time in six minute units.
 Minutes are rounded up to the subsequent unit.
 The fees calculated include attending you and others, time spent on the telephone (including telephone calls made and received), preparing and reading (including letters in from an opponent and/or third parties), travelling and waiting time, correspondence, research, preparatory work, retrieval of papers and obtaining information from a stored file, and other secretarial/clerical work.
 We shall notify you of any other fees calculated that are not mentioned in these Terms as and when appropriate to your matter.
 All time spent working on your matter is recorded save for where the fee is agreed in advance.
 Copies of our records are available on request.
-The hourly charging rate of the Fee Earner with conduct your matter is specified in the attached letter.
-The rate is reviewed annually and may be increased with effect from the 1st January every year.
+The hourly charging rate of the Fee Earner with conduct your matter and others that may assist as your matter progresses is specified in the enclosures accompanying these terms of business.
+The rates are reviewed annually and may be increased with effect from the 1st January every year.
 We shall notify you in advance of any increase in rate.
-If at any time any other Fee Earner is required to undertake work on your matter, you will be advised of their hourly rate.

 It is often the case that there are disbursements and expenses that the firm is required to incur on your behalf, which shall be payable by you in addition to our costs in advance of incurring such expenditure.
 Certain disbursements and expenses may be charged for separately; for example, these may include postage and packaging costs where they exceed the price of a first class stamp, telephone calls (especially long distance calls), photocopying and/or any travelling charges (such as courier fees), search and court fees.
 Such charges will not exceed a reasonable amount.